gitlabhq/gitlab-runner/docs/executors/kubernetes.md

    KUBERNETES_SERVICE_EPHEMERAL_STORAGE_LIMIT: 1Gi
 ```

-The values for these variables are restricted to what the max overwrite
+The values for these variables are restricted to the [max overwrite](#the-available-configtoml-settings)
-for that resource has been set to.
+setting for that resource.
+If the max overwrite has not been set for a resource, the variable is ignored.

 ## Define settings in the configuration TOML